-This course is an introduction to art production and processes centering on the knowledge and application of the elements and principles of art.
-Creative exercises using a variety of art media are explored in order to develop an ability to produce two-dimensional and three-dimensional artwork.
+An introduction to art production and processes centering on the knowledge and application of the elements and principles of art.
+Creative exercises using a variety of art media are explored in order to develop the ability to produce two-dimensional and three-dimensional artwork.
 God, as the Creator, is recognized and upheld as the Master Artist.
-3 credits.
+(3 credits)